 - a.
 Supervisors who are informed or otherwise become aware of malfunctioning equipment shall ensure that authorized personnel make repairs in a timely manner. - b.
 Supervisors may review officer assigned media to resolve citizen complaints or objections to employee actions. - c.
 Supervisors may conduct periodic reviews of officer assigned media in order to periodically: - 1.
 Assess officer performance. - 2.
 Assure proper functioning of BWC equipment. - 3.
 Determine if BWC equipment is being operated properly. - 4.
-Identify recordings that may be appropriate for training.
+Identify recordings that may be appropriate for training. - d.

-- d.
 When a supervisor views, or is made aware of a recording, and believes the recording is appropriate for training purposes he/she shall consult their division Commander and the officer before arranging department viewing.
 The consultation will determine the training value of the recording and its possible impact on any investigation or litigation.
-If needed, the division Commander may contact the Commander of Professional Standards for clarification. - e.
+If needed, the division Commander may contact the Commander of Professional Standards for clarification.

+General Order #249 Body Worn and Squad Car Cameras November 8, 2021 Page 8 of 10 e.
 The Commander of Professional Standards will conduct an annual review of the BWC program and this policy.